NOCIRC of Michigan

 Glen Allen Powell, Vice-President

-The organization is not required to report financial information to the IRS because they have stated on IRS form 990-N that their receipts are less than $50,000 per year.
+This organization is not required to report financial information to the IRS because they stated on IRS form 990-N that their receipts were less than $50,000 in the prior fiscal year.
 Any financial information shown below has been published by the state or reported directly to us by the organization.

 Guide-to-Giving Survey Results

 Date Responded: November 30, 2020

 What were the major accomplishments of your organization in the last 12 months?

 • We staffed 2 information tables before events were cancelled due to Covid-19 restrictions.
 (Normally, we staff tables and booths at 15-20 public and professional conferences each year around Michigan.)

 • We held our annual Michigan March for Integrity at Beaumont Hospital in Royal Oak on September 12th, 2020 with 30 people in attendance.

 • We had an online presence with an information video at the Greater Lansing Virtual Baby Fair in October.

 • We created and distributed plastic yard signs with the NOCIRC message for displaying during the election season.